boltops-tools/cody/readme/github_oauth.md

 Instead this guide [Using Access Tokens with Your Source Provider in CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-access-tokens.html) with [aws codebuild import-source-credentials](https://docs.aws.amazon.com/cli/latest/reference/codebuild/import-source-credentials.html) worked.

+## Create the GitHub Oauth Token

+One way to create an GitHub oauth token:

+1. Go to GitHub
+2. Settings
+3. Developer Settings
+4. Personal access tokens

+If using webhook, the oauth token needs `admin:repo_hook` also.

 ## Commands

-Here are the commands for posterity.
+Here are the import-source-credentials commands for posterity.

 Save the GitHub oauth token to parameter store, in case we need it in the future.